What to Say and When to Say it: Live Fitness Coaching as a Testbed for Situated Interaction: Abstract

 \section{Abstract}

-Tasks at the intersection of vision and language have had a profound impact in advancing the capabilities of vision-language models such as dialog-based assistants.
-However, models trained on existing tasks are largely limited to turn-based interactions, where each turn must be stepped (i.e., prompted) by the user.
-Open-ended, asynchronous interactions where an AI model may proactively deliver timely responses or feedback based on the unfolding situation in real-time are an open challenge.
-In this work, we present the \qevd{} benchmark and dataset which explores human-AI interaction in the challenging, yet controlled, real-world domain of fitness coaching -- a task which intrinsically requires monitoring live user activity and providing timely feedback.
-It is the first benchmark that requires assistive vision-language models to recognize complex human actions, identify mistakes grounded in those actions, and provide appropriate feedback.
-Our experiments reveal the limitations of existing state of the art vision-language models for such asynchronous situated interactions.
-Motivated by this, we propose a simple end-to-end streaming baseline that can respond asynchronously to human actions with appropriate feedbacks at the appropriate time.
+Vision-language models have shown impressive progress in recent years.
+However, existing models are largely limited to turn-based interactions, where each turn must be stepped (i.e., prompted) by the user.
+Open-ended, asynchronous interactions, where an AI model may proactively deliver timely responses or feedback based on the unfolding situation in real-time, are an open challenge.
+In this work, we present the \qevd{} benchmark and dataset, which explores human-AI interaction in the challenging, yet controlled, real-world domain of fitness coaching -- a task which intrinsically requires monitoring live user activity and providing immediate feedback.
+The benchmark requires vision-language models to recognize complex human actions, identify possible mistakes, and provide appropriate feedback in real-time.
+Our experiments reveal the limitations of existing state-of-the-art vision-language models for such asynchronous situated interactions.
+Motivated by this, we propose a simple end-to-end streaming baseline that can respond asynchronously to human actions with appropriate feedback at the \mbox{appropriate time.}